26 Feb Leaking Basement Waterproofing Repair & Specialist Leak Sealing Solutions

 - Ensure that the ground has a graded fall that guides water away from the foundation.

-- Drainage layer of gravel eliminates trapping water-laden soil against foundation walls.
+- A drainage layer of gravel eliminates trapping water-laden soil against foundation walls.

-- Drains below slabs that direct water to natural exit.
+- Drains below slabs that direct water to a natural exit.

 - Ensure that the interior basement waterproofing is intact to prevent water ingress.
 Wall to floor joints in infill slabs and retaining walls often act as basement leakage points.
-This can cost-effectively be remediated with targeted high-pressure injection into the joints and cracks to create a deep waterproof seal.
-This treatment can be followed by the application of a protective coating or a negative side membrane.
+This can cost-effectively be remediated with targeted high-pressure leak sealing injection into the joints and cracks to create a deep and flexible waterproof seal.
+This treatment can be followed by the application of a protective coating or a reverse/negative side membrane.

 A leaking concrete structure can cause a ripple effect on other building assets